-The projections in the table on this fact sheet were generated using an economic model developed jointly by the Campaign for Tobacco-Free Kids (TFK) and the American Cancer Society Cancer Action Network (ACS CAN).
-The projections are based on economic modeling by Frank Chaloupka, Ph.D., and John Tauras, Ph.D., at the Institute for Health Research and Policy at the University of Illinois at Chicago and are updated annually.
+The projections in the table on this fact sheet were generated using an economic model developed jointly by the Campaign for Tobacco-Free Kids (TFK) and the American Cancer Society Cancer Action Network (ACS CAN) and are updated annually.
+The projections are based on economic modeling by researchers with Tobacconomics: Frank Chaloupka, Ph.D., John Tauras, Ph.D., and Jidong Huang, Ph.D. at the Institute for Health Research and Policy at the University of Illinois at Chicago, and Michael Pesko, Ph.D., at the Weill Cornell Medical College.
 The state Medicaid cost savings projections, when available, are based on modeling done by Matthew Buettgens and Hannah Recht at the Urban Institute, with updates by Matt Broaddus at the Center for Budget and Policy Priorities.